navuyi/NerdCoder-TUFIQoE-2021/README.md

 - ### [ N E W ] Tester ID
-  - Enables to differentiate data captured from multiple testers
+  - Used to differentiate data captured from multiple testers
   - Number should be provided
   - If provided value is not a number - random sequence is generated (temporar solution)
-  - [ I D E A ] Future idea is to manually provide tester's email address and generate hash value from it to store in database as tester's ID
+  - [ I D E A ] Future idea is to manually provide tester's email address and generate hash value from it to store in database as tester's ID - [ TO BE CONFIRMED ]
 - ### Assessment panel opacity [%]
   - Describes the level of invisibility of the assessment panel
   - Value is percentages